 Most web hosting services charge an extra fee to privatize your registration information, concealing it from public “whois” lookups.
 1&1 offers this for free.

-For £3.85 a month, 1&1 offers a website builder that includes a free domain name.
+For £1 a month (for 12 Months, £9 a month after), 1&1 offers a website builder that includes a free domain name.
 It also provides free SSL and Wildcard SSL encryption.